Magnolia Table / 2132 South Valley Mills Drive

 Jack in the Box / 1724 S. Valley Mills Drive

-I vaguely recall when this Jack in the Box was brand new (1999) but I don't remember anything before it.
+Located on the northwest corner of Bagby and Valley Mills Road, I vaguely recall when this Jack in the Box was brand new (1999) but I don't remember anything before it.
 It's worth noting that I never actually purchased anything from here until nearly 20 years after it was built.
+The Valley Mills stoplight is the last major junction of Bagby.
+An eastern section exists near Baylor, but it is separated by I-35.
+However, this section goes all the way to Hewitt and beyond.

 Catfish King / 1201 South Valley Mills Drive